decretist/ICMCL17/proceedings/ICMCL17.markdown

 but disappeared from use in the West along with the rest of Justinianic Roman law in the Early Middle Ages.
 It reemerged in the West in the second quarter of the eleventh century.
-For example, the judge in a 1029 case from the bishop's court in Ravenna asked first the plaintiff's notary on behalf of his client and then the defendant to take the oath.
+For example, the judge in a 1029 case of the bishop's court in Ravenna asked first the plaintiff's notary on behalf of his client and then the defendant to take the oath.
 Both declined to do so.
 It is noteworthy that this episode took place almost half a century before the 1076 Placitum of Marturi (Poggibonsi), usually taken as signaling the revival of Justinianic Roman law in the West.
 By the second quarter of the twelfth century, use of the oath was widespread enough to make it an active topic of discussion during the reigns of Honorius II (1124-30), Innocent II (1130-1143), and Eugenius III (1145-1153).
-The contested issues were (i) who should be required to take the oath (some litigants, all litigants, advocates on behalf of litigants, or advocates as well as litigants), and (ii) the kinds of cases in which litigants or advocates or both should be required to take the oath (Eugenius treated cases concerning tithes, possession of churches, and "spiritual affairs" as exceptions to a general requirement to take the oath).
+The contested issues were (i) who should be required to take the oath (some litigants, all litigants, advocates on behalf of litigants, or advocates as well as litigants), and (ii) the kinds of cases in which litigants or advocates or both should be required to take the oath.
+(Eugenius treated cases concerning tithes, possession of churches, and "spiritual affairs" as exceptions to a general requirement to take the oath.)
 The general trend over the course of the second half of the century was in the direction of extending the requirement and "\[b\]y the close of the twelfth century the calumny oath had become a normal element of canonical civil procedure and might be required in